bettercss/components/libs/overlay/README.md

 </div>
 ```

+## States

 ### .is-active

-Sets an overlay in active state.
+When applied to `.c-overlay` will make the overlay visible.

 ### .has-overlay

-State class to be applied to the body when overlay `is-active` state.
+This class works with `.is-active` and should be placed on the html tag to stop background scrolling.